The Children of Lir: A Fascinating Irish Legend

 Manannan’s Mystical Creatures

-Manannan, the Sea God, owned animals as well.
+Manannan, the Sea God, also owned animals.
 These animals were mystical creatures, including a horse and a swine.
 The horse’s name was Enbarr the Flowing Mane.
-Its mane allowed it to walk over water for great distances.
-It could walk as easily on water as it could on land.
+Its mane allowed it to walk over water for great distances, and it could walk as easily on water as it could on land.

 The swine had a flesh that offered food for feasting and celebrations.
-It never ran out of food, for its skins regenerated on a daily basis.
+It never ran out of food, for its skins regenerated daily.

 Some myths suggest that Manann is the father of Nimah Cinn Or, who arrived in Ireland and brought Oisín to Tír na nOg (the Otherworld) on a white horse that could travel over water.
 Oisín to Tír na nOg is one of the most famous legends in Irish mythology alongside the Children of Lir.